AI systems will not come off as AIs to the average person, who watched the Terminator movie series or EX Machina, except they are robots.

 When Atlas was tested (or should I say participated) in the 2015 DARPA competition on Robotics, it was able to complete all eight tasks that it could likely carry out in search and rescue operations in the real world.

 The tasks are as follows:

-- Drive a utility vehicle at the site
+- Drive a utility vehicle to the site

-- Use a tool to break through concrete panel
+- Use a tool to break through a concrete panel

 - Travel across rubble dismounted

 - Open a door and enter a building (easy)